ts-3156/records_rip/README.md

 # Records, R.I.P.

-This is a gem to let deleted records rest in peace. :coffin:
+This gem is a place to let deleted records rest in peace. :coffin:

+Soft deletes are evil. _Blest be y man y spares thes stones.
+And curst be he y moves my bones._

 ## Getting Started